 The Bike Coalition supports these local groups by providing them with resources, membership and guidance with their advocacy and education efforts.
 There are currently 9 cities in the county that have a Bike Walk group affiliated with the Alliance.

-Bike Coalition members can now opt to join a local Bike Walk advocacy group when they join or renew their membership with the Bike Coalition.
-Join or renew today.
+Bike Coalition members can now opt to join a local Bike Walk advocacy group when they become a member of the Bike Coalition – join today – it’s free!